possee-org/genai-numpy/numpy-dev-docs/codespaces-build-intro.md

 ```

 - The command `spin build` will take 10-20 minutes the first time you build NumPy.
 Afterwards, it's very fast if you don't need to rebuild all the C code.
-- The command `spin docs` will take about 5-10 minutes each time you build the docs.
+- The command `spin docs -j1` will take about 5-10 minutes.

 ## More details